saikiran006/seam_carving/README.md

-# Implementation of Seam Carving from image resizing.
+# Implementation of Seam Carving for image resizing.

 ## Description
 - Seam Carving algorithm resizes an image by preserving the important contents in the original image.